Picking Winners in Daily Fantasy Sports Using Integer Programming: Introduction

+{Previous studies \citep{sokol2004intuitive,kvam2004teaching} have found that sports can be used as a valuable tool to teach students analytical tools.} Our success in using integer programming in daily fantasy sports has also exposed a whole new audience to analytics and optimization.
+We have presented our results at the Sloan Sports Analytics Conference in 2016 and 2017 \citep{ref:ssac_hockey,ref:ssac_baseball}, giving a non-technical audience a tutorial on integer programming via daily fantasy sports.
+We have also presented our work in multiple analytics classes for undergraduate, {graduate} and MBA {students} at MIT {and Harvard}. {Our} optimization code {is} available on GitHub \citep{ref:github_hockey,ref:github_baseball}.
+Daily fantasy sports have proved itself to be an excellent application to get new people interested in studying analytics and optimization. {In particular, graduate students at MIT routinely present extensions of this work to other sports as part of their class projects.}

+{We strongly believe that a crucial aspect for the past and future success of this study as an educational tool to disseminate the effectiveness of operations research and analytics tools is its relative simplicity.
+Indeed, the models and tools are intuitive and interpretable for anyone with a basic background in optimization.
+Nonetheless, these tools provided a significant edge in an environment where highly technical machine learning tools are widely used by both experts and users that barely understand their principles.
+For this reason we have purposely avoided adding complexity for complexity's sake, particularly when it does not provide a practical benefit.}

 The remainder of the paper is structured as follows.
-In Section \ref{sec:problem} we present the picking winners problem and develop a greedy integer programming formulation for the problem.
+In Section \ref{sec:problem} we reconsider the picking winners problem{,} and develop {an algorithm to sequentially construct each entry using an integer program}.
 We present an empirical analysis of hockey data and develop predictive models of player performance in Section \ref{sec:data} for use in our integer programming formulation.
 In Section \ref{sec:algorithm} we specialize our integer programming formulation for daily fantasy sports contests, with a focus on hockey.
-We evaluate the performance of our approach in actual fantasy hockey and baseball contests in Sections \ref{sec:performance} and \ref{sec:baseball}, respectively.
+We evaluate the performance of our approach in actual fantasy hockey contests in Section \ref{sec:performance}.
 We conclude in Section \ref{sec:conclusion}.
-All proofs can be found in the appendix.
+All proofs, unless otherwise stated, are included in the appendix.